State and Local Policy Database

 Electric School Bus Goal

-Springfield does not have an electric school bus goal.
+Neither the City of Springfield nor the local school district have set an electric school bus goal.

 Freight System EfficiencyList All

-Springfield does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Springfield does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Eversource, an investor-owned utility (IOU), is the primary electric utility serving Springfield.
 Columbia Gas of Massachusetts is also an IOU and is Springfield’s primary gas utility.
 The Commonwealth of Massachusetts requires spending and savings targets for its utilities through an EERS.
 In 2021, Massachusetts passed new climate change legislation that sets new goals for emissions reductions and sets a path to net-zero emissions by 2050, while also increasing protections for Environmental Justice communities and procuring offshore wind energy by 2027.
 To learn more about utility policies and programs for the entire Commonwealth of Massachusetts, please visit the State Policy Database